-Oktoberfest in Munich, Germany is world-famous for its beer tents.
-However, children are welcome at this folk festival with rides and entertainment for families traveling with children.
+Oktoberfest in Munich, Germany, is world-famous for its beer tents but children are welcome at this folk festival with rides and entertainment for families.

 The famous beer tents of Oktoberfest may well host the world’s greatest drinking party but the festival grounds also have numerous rides and other entertainment eminently suitable to families traveling with children of all ages.
 Das Familienplatzl is a special tent for families with facilities, entertainment, activities, and food suitable for smaller children.
 It is open daily.